-A relatively new form of ground densification known as rolling dynamic compaction (RDC) has been used to redevelop an old waste tip site.
-The fundamental principle of rolling dynamic compaction is a non-circular drum rotating about one corner and falling to impact the ground.
+Impact rolling or rolling dynamic compaction (RDC) has been used to redevelop the site of an old waste tip.
+The fundamental principle of RDC is a non-circular drum rotating about one corner and falling to impact the ground, while being towed at 10-12km/h.
 Surface wave measurements show that the RDC has been effective in improving the strength of the material below ground surface.
 The successful application of the RDC resulted in a cost-effective and environmentally sustainable solution.